Jeppe-T-K/itu-data-science-in-production/w08/README.md

    </details>

 4. <details><summary>What exactly is logged for each run?</summary>
-   Check the mlruns directory or through the UI
+   Check the mlruns directory or through the UI under "artifacts"
   </details>

 5. <details><summary>Try to use autologging</summary>